HeyPuter/puter/CONTRIBUTING.md

 # Contributing to Puter

 Welcome to Puter, the open-source distributed internet operating system.
-We're excited to have you contribute to our proejct, whether you're reporting bugs, suggesting new features, or contributing code.
+We're excited to have you contribute to our project, whether you're reporting bugs, suggesting new features, or contributing code.
 This guide will help you get started with contributing to Puter in different ways.

 <br>

 # Report bugs

 Before reporting a bug, please check our [the issues on our GitHub repository](https://github.com/HeyPuter/puter/issues) to see if the bug has already been reported.
 If it has, you can add a comment to the existing issue with any additional information you have.
-Please

 If you find a new bug in Puter, please [open an issue on our GitHub repository](https://github.com/HeyPuter/puter/issues).
 We'll do our best to address the issue as soon as possible.
 When reporting a bug, please include as much information as possible, including: